How Much Does a Domain Name Cost in 2023 + Can I Get One for Free?

-How Much Does a Domain Name Cost and Why Do You Need One
+How Much Does a Domain Name Cost on Average in 2023?

 How to Register a Domain Name